Scanners: Plot

 Revok reveals to Vale that they are both sons of Dr. Ruth, who developed ephemerol as a sedative for pregnant women.
 Ruth learned about the drug's side effect during his wife's pregnancies, and he made them the most powerful scanners in the world by administering a prototype dosage prior to abandoning them.
 Revok plans to create and lead a new generation of scanners to take over the world, but Vale refuses to join him.
 Vale accuses Revok of acting like his father, which enrages Revok.
 The brothers engage in a telepathic duel, which incinerates Vale's body.
-However, when Obrist encounters Revok, she discovers that Vale somehow has managed to take over Revok's body during the duel.
+However, when Obrist encounters Revok, she discovers that Vale somehow has managed to swap minds with Revok, the latter dying in the former's body during the duel.

 Cast

-William Hope, Christopher Britton, and Leon Herbert have uncredited appearances as Bicarbon Amalgamate employees.
+William Hope, Christopher Britton, and Leon Herbert have uncredited appearances as Biocarbon Amalgamate employees.
 Neil Affleck has a minor role as a medical student.

 Production

 Financing

 Scanners was based on David Cronenberg's scripts The Sensitives and Telepathy 2000, which he planned to pitch to Roger Corman before beginning work on The Brood.
 Corman was shown the script, but did nothing with it.
 Cronenberg has called Scanners one of his most difficult films to make; most Canadian film productions of the 1970s and the early 1980s were funded through a 100-percent Capital Cost Allowance tax shield for investors passed by Prime Minister Pierre Trudeau in 1974, and the film was rushed into production without a finished script or constructed sets to claim the subsidies.

 Victor Snolicki, Dick Schouten, and Pierre David of Vision 4, a company taking advantage of Canada's tax shelter policies, aided Cronenberg in the film's financing.
 Vision 4 dissolved after Schouten's death and reorganized into Filmplan International.